Bachelor of Arts/Bachelor of Laws

 • administrative law.

-Gain a robust legal education and practical skills through our renowned programs at the Deakin Law Clinic, industry placements and internships.
+Ranked the #3 law school in Victoria*, Deakin offers a robust legal education and practical skills through our renowned programs at the Deakin Community Law Clinic, industry placements and internships.
 You can also undertake opportunities to study abroad through exchange programs and university partnerships to further enhance your contextual understanding.
 Explore the latest industry concepts, legal practice and approaches in units taught by active researchers and legal professionals.
 Benefit from their existing connections and insights and gain that all-important competitive edge to stand out to your future employers.

 Our hands-on experiential learning gives you the critical skills to make an impact and curate a future career you love.